Chapter 11 Haig 121224

 checking with Haig, B company's commander ordered his men, who were just

-It’s amazing how many young company commanders would mindlessly respond
+shooting.
+It’s amazing how many young company commanders would

-themselves and their men shot to pieces.
-To make matters worse, Haig
+they usually got themselves and their men shot to pieces.
+To make

-took to the air to try and coordinate air and artillery support, from
+matters worse, Haig took to the air to try and coordinate air and

-his two-man bubble helicopter, only to be shot down shortly after
+artillery support, from his two-man bubble helicopter, only to be shot

 Except for the recon patrol, nobody had a clue about their own